snowflakedb/SnowAlert/CONTRIBUTING.md

 New handlers should be placed in the `./src/runners/handlers` directory; you should ensure that the name of the handler module is its type -- the string you will refer to it in the HANDLERS field in Alert Queries.

-## Developing a new Data Connector (alpha)
+## Developing a new Data Connector (DC)

 A Data Connector lets you use SnowAlert infrastructure to configure and run data collection into your database from sources outside of Snowflake.
 Contributing to the connector library allows security defenders to share the costs of data collection from their fleet, server, and cloud infrastructure.

-Please get in touch with us if you're thinking of contributing a Data Connector, as these interfaces are subject to change.
+Please get in touch with us if you're thinking of contributing a Data Connector, as these interfaces are likely to change, e.g. to have the DC framework create the landing tables and comments based on what a connector declares.

 A Data Connector is a Python module in the `./src/connectors` directory and has several pieces: